zvanderbosch/phot2lc/docs/source/quickstart.rst

 Quickstart
 ==========

-This quickstart guide assumes you have already performed aperture photometry using either IRAF's ccd_hsp or the Matlab-based MAESTRO software, and have already :ref:`configured phot2lc<Configuration>` to run properly on your machine.
+This quickstart guide assumes you have already performed photometry using one of the supported pipelines (see :ref:`Introduction<Introduction>`), and have already :ref:`configured phot2lc<Configuration>` to run properly on your machine.

 * `Basic Usage`_
 * `Input Files`_